illia-danko/fdir/README.md

-The tool walks though the file system directories and print relative to $HOME path of every matched directory pattern.
+The tool walks through the file system directories and print relative to $HOME path of every matched directory pattern.

 # Usage